Fixed Rate Saver

 How to manage the account

-- Once opened you can view your balance via Online Banking or via the HSBC UK Mobile Banking App.
-You can manage the account via Telephone Banking or in branch.
+- you can also manage the account via Telephone Banking or in branch

 Can I withdraw money?

-Deposits over £50,000: You can't close the product or withdraw any money until the end of your fixed rate period.
+Deposits of £50,000 or over: You can't close the product or withdraw any money until the end of your fixed rate period.

 Deposits under £50,000: You can withdraw all of the money and close the product early, for a fee of 90 days interest.
 You can't withdraw part of the money.

 At the end of the fixed rate period your account will be closed and your funds and interest paid into the account they came from unless you have asked us to reinvest some/all of your funds.